qzhang503/proteoQ/README.md

-At the input levels, the arguments `pval_cutoff` and `logFC_cutoff` allow us to set aside low impact genes, for instance, (re)distributing them between the \(n\)-entry significance group and the \(m\)-entry insignficance group.
+At the input levels, the arguments `pval_cutoff` and `logFC_cutoff` allow us to set aside low impact genes, for instance, (re)distributing them between the \(n\)-entry significance group and the \(m\)-entry insignificance group.
 On the output levels, argument `gspval_cutoff` sets a threshold in gene set significance for reporting.
 More details can be found from the help document via `?prnGSPA`.
 Note that currently there is no peptide counterpart for the enrichment analysis.

 We began with the analysis of `GSPA` against enrichment terms defined in [`gene ontology